 - The search results take into account the subscription package and security permissions of each user.
 Example: Time & Expense users are unable to see billing information that is in a module they do not have access to.
 Similarly, Accounting users have results prioritized to show the Chart of Accounts information first.

 This search is able to handle special characters.
-Example: If you type 125-129 in the Global Search box, the results return all projects starting with 125 and then you have to manually look through the entire result list to find Project 125-129.
+Example: If you type 125-129 in the Search box, the results return all projects starting with 125 and then you have to manually look through the entire result list to find Project 125-129.

 Search for Information